Wild reports to training camp Monday, looking to set depth on an oversized playoff roster

 Blue line shuffle

-Carson Soucy has healed the upper-body injury that had him sidelined when the season paused, but the Wild's defense won't be returning at full strength.
+Carson Soucy has healed the upper-body injury that had him sidelined when the season paused, but the Wild defense won’t be returning at full strength.

 Tallying the reinforcements